Introduction

 How the ChondroFiller Injection Works

-ChondroFiller is a collagen-based gel given as a non-surgical, ultrasound-guided injection into the joint.
+ChondroFiller is a CE-marked Class III collagen scaffold — an acellular, in-situ gelling type I collagen hydrogel — given as a non-surgical, ultrasound-guided injection into the joint.
 Rather than sealing a defect surgically, it may settle over worn surfaces, adding a protective collagen layer that helps cushion the joint and reduce grinding.
 Its gel can absorb load and adapt to the forces inside a joint.
+Once in place, the scaffold recruits the patient's own progenitor cells, which may support the body's natural repair process.
 It has biological potential, but it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure or reversal of arthritis.

 The Treatment Journey

 Care begins with an assessment to understand your joint and whether the injection is appropriate.
-ChondroFiller is then given as a simple outpatient injection.
+The ChondroFiller injection is then given as a simple outpatient procedure.
 Because it is non-surgical, recovery is usually straightforward, with prompt return to normal activities.
-Professor Paul Lee, an experienced specialist in non-surgical joint care, leads this at the London Cartilage Clinic.
-A 2023 thumb-base osteoarthritis study reported improvements in pain and grip strength (Corain et al., 2023), though responses vary.
+A 2023 study of thumb-base osteoarthritis reported improvements in pain and grip strength following injection of the acellular collagen matrix (Corain et al., 2023), though responses vary.

 Who Might Benefit?